 Public Speaking

-Speech therapy can build confidence and clarity for classroom presentations, interviews, debates, or leadership roles.
+Speech therapy can build confidence and clarity for presentations, interviews, debates, or leadership roles.

-Many teens feel nervous or unsure when speaking in front of others.
-Speech therapy offers practical tools to organize thoughts, project their voice, and speak clearly—helping them feel prepared.
-Developing public speaking skills now can lay the groundwork for success in school and future careers.
+Many people feel nervous or unsure when speaking in front of others.
+Speech therapy provides practical tools to organize thoughts, project the voice, and speak clearly—helping individuals feel prepared and confident.
+Developing public speaking skills supports success in school, college, and professional environments.

 Public Speaking Goals